HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 **To update staging secret**:<br>
 The `manage-dam-staging update-secrets` command can be used to update the publisher and subscriber staging secrets.

+### DAM Cross CF staging

+DAM Cross CF staging is supported where publisher environment is of deployment level n and subscriber environment deployment level is within last two releases
 ## Managing DAM staging

 Use the `manage-dam-staging trigger-staging` command to trigger DAM staging.